So, how do you deal with heat strokes in dogs?

 SHOJAI, AMY D.: The First Aid Companion for Dogs & Cats.
 RODALE INC: 2001.

-Symptoms of K9 Heat Stroke
+Signs of Heat Stroke In Dogs

 - Pale gums & bright red tongue